awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_mch.md

 1. Connect the MikroElectronika USB UART click Board to your computer using a USB A to USB mini\-B cable\.

+1. To connect your board to the internet, use one of the following options:
-1. Connect the MikroElectronika WiFi 7 click Board to the microBUS 2 connector on the Microchip Curiosity PIC32MZ EF\.
+   + To use **Wi\-Fi**, connect the MikroElectronika Wi\-Fi 7 click Board to the microBUS 2 connector on the Microchip Curiosity PIC32MZ EF\.
+See [Configuring the FreeRTOS Demos](freertos-configure.md)\.
+   + To use **Ethernet** to connect the Microchip Curiosity PIC32MZ EF Board to the internet, connect the PIC32 LAN8720 PHY daughter board to the J18 header on the Microchip Curiosity PIC32MZ EF\.
+Connect one end of an Ethernet cable to the LAN8720 PHY daughter board\.
+Connect the other end to your router or other internet port\.

 1. If not done already, solder the angle connector to the ICSP header on the Microchip Curiosity PIC32MZ EF\.